erickimai/Tic-Tac-Toe/README.md

 - The importance of pre-planning
 - Refactoring code
-- transition animations
-- factory functions + modular functions
+- Factory functions + modular functions
-- Learned deeper responsive mobile design
 - adding bots

 ## Outcome of Project